Dynamic Vapor Sorption

 A valued tool in laboratories all over the world, DVS is employed across a range of sectors and applications within R&D, from polymorphism and compound stability studies to bulk and surface sorption effects of water and organic vapors.
 It is a vital part of quality control analysis techniques for formulation, scale-up, production, packaging, and beyond.

-DVS rapidly measures uptake and loss of moisture or organic vapours by flowing a carrier gas at a specified relative humidity (or partial pressure) over a sample (which can weigh between 1 mg and 4 g) suspended from the weighing mechanism of an ultra-sensitive recording microbalance.
-This particular microbalance, the Surface Measurement Systems Ultrabalance, is used as it is capable of measuring changes in sample mass lower than 1 part in 10 million, providing unrivalled long-term stability required for accurate measurements of vapour sorption phenomena, which may take from minutes to days to complete depending upon the sample size and material.
-Indeed, a major factor in determining the sorption behaviour of materials is the need to establish rapid sorption equilibrium; therefore the DVS instrument allows sorption behaviour to be accurately determined on very small sample sizes (typically 10 mg), thus minimising the equilibration time required.
+Dynamic Vapor Sorption rapidly measures uptake and loss of moisture or organic vapors by flowing a carrier gas at a specified relative humidity (or partial pressure) over a sample (which can weigh between 1 mg and 4 g) suspended from the weighing mechanism of an ultra-sensitive recording microbalance, the patented Surface Measurement Systems Ultrabalance.
+It is capable of measuring changes in sample mass lower than 1 part in 10 million, providing unrivaled long-term stability required for accurate measurements of vapor sorption phenomena, which may take from minutes to days to complete depending upon the sample size and material.
+Indeed, a major factor in determining the sorption behavior of materials is the need to establish rapid sorption equilibrium; therefore the DVS instrument allows sorption behavior to be accurately determined on very small sample sizes (typically 10 mg), thus minimizing the equilibration time required.

 The DVS instrument is fully automated through purpose-built DVS control software package, providing a flexible and easy-to-use interface for setting up and running sorption/desorption experiments.
 In addition, the DVS Data Analysis Suite provides a powerful environment for rapid plotting and quantitative analysis of data.